Azure Storage—Restoration of NSG flow logs retention

 - Azure CLI: Use the az network watcher flow-log module.
 For every NSG toggle --enabled to false.
 Then toggle it back to true.
 You can find sample commands in the documentation.

 This will reconfigure flow logs and restore retention.
-If this is not done, all NSG flow logs users with v2 storage accounts will have their retention restored through a manual migration after 60 days.
+If this isn’t done, all NSG flow logs users with v2 storage accounts will have their retention restored through a manual migration after 60 days.

 - Users with GPv1 storage accounts in NSG flow logs— If you seek to store data permanently, no action is needed.
 Existing data in the v1 storage account will remain as it currently is and NSG flow logs will continue to work but the data will not be deleted by the retention service.
 Follow these instructions to upgrade your account to v2 for enabling retention.
 In case you don’t want to upgrade your storage account, you may use the deletion script provided earlier.